VNovotna/MP2014/INSTALL.md

 * $ cd mc-server-wrapper
 * $ curl -sS https://getcomposer.org/installer | php
 * $ php composer.phar install
-* then point your web server to www/ folder of this project. '# ln -s /path/to/mc-server-wrapper/www/ /var/www/mcsw' should be enough
+* then point your web server to www/ folder of this project. eg. '# ln -s /path/to/mc-server-wrapper/www/ /var/www/mcsw'
+* make sure that *rwa/* folder is writable to web server. eg. '$ chown user:www-data rwa/ && chmod 771 rwa/'
+* log in to aplication like user *admin* with password *admin1*